logicalmechanism/distributed_representation/README.md

 ./01_createMediationUTxO.sh
 ```

 This will start the mediation in the entry phase.
 Users may join the mediation with `02_entryIntoMediation.sh`, delegators may advanced the mediation with `03_advanceMediation.sh`, users may dispute the mediation with `04_disputeMediation.sh`, and users may exit from the mediation with `04_exitFromMediation.sh`.
+The mediation UTxO can be removed with `05_endMediation.sh`.